Urban Ark – Manawa Taiao

 Information

-For more information, read Auckland Council’s rules on keeping cats and the Ministry for Primary Industries’ Code of Welfare for Companion Cats.
+For more information, read Auckland Council’s advice on Responsible Pet Ownership download the SPCA’s Keeping your cat safe and happy at home., and peruse the Ministry for Primary Industries’ Code of Welfare for Companion Cats.

 In this section